Akhenaten: Atenism

 Relief fragment showing a royal head, probably Akhenaten, and early Aten cartouches.
 Aten extends Ankh (sign of life) to the figure.
 Reign of Akhenaten.
 From Amarna, Egypt.
 Petrie Museum, London.

 Pharaoh Akhenaten (center) and his family worshiping the Aten, with characteristic rays seen emanating from the solar disk.
 Later such imagery was prohibited.

 Egyptians worshipped a sun god under several names, and solar worship had been growing in popularity even before Akhenaten, especially during the Eighteenth Dynasty and the reign of Amenhotep III, Akhenaten's father.
 During the New Kingdom, the pharaoh started to be associated with the sun disc; for example, one inscription called the pharaoh Hatshepsut the "female Re shining like the Disc", while Amenhotep III was described as "he who rises over every foreign land, Nebmare, the dazzling disc".
 During the Eighteenth Dynasty, a religious hymn to the sun also appeared and became popular among Egyptians.
 However, Egyptologists question whether there is a causal relationship between the cult of the sun disc before Akhenaten and Akhenaten's religious policies.
+Amenhotep III himself adopted the royal epithet "Aten-Tjehen", which means "the Dazzling Sun Disk", in his 30th Regnal Year, showing his increased interest in the Aten god and elevated it from a minor god to the solar disc by giving it royal patronage.
+He also named his youngest daughter by his great royal wife Tiye with the name Beketaten meaning 'Handmaid of Aten'.
+However, Amenhotep III did not promote the Aten as an exclusive god in his own reign and his main religious devotion was still towards Amun-Ra, a combination of Thebes' deity Amun and the northern Egyptian sun god Ra in his reign.